Jessica Amber

 Screenshot of Procreate, with background layer disabled

-Save As Transparent .PNG
+How to Save as Transparent .PNG

 1. Go to the wrench icon at the top left of the screen